kevin1kevin1k/fader-networks-pytorch/README.md

 In this project, we implement [FaderNet](https://arxiv.org/pdf/1706.00409.pdf) (NIPS 2017) and do capacity/reproducbility/ablation study.
 Our results can be find in the [poster](fig/post.pdf).

 We've noticed that FaceBook had released [the offical github for FaderNet](https://github.com/facebookresearch/FaderNetworks).
-Since we've started the project slightly earlier than it's release, **ONLY in the part of testing FaderNet on unseen data (out of CelebA) had we used the model & testing code FaceBook released.
+Since we've started the project slightly earlier than it's release, **ONLY in the part of testing FaderNet on unseen data (out of CelebA) had we used the model & modified the testing code FaceBook released.
 For all the remaining parts including training & experiments, we're using our own production.**

 ## Dependency & Requirement